bepu/bepuphysics2/Documentation/QuestionsAndAnswers.md

 ### I made a body with zero inverse mass and nonzero inverse inertia and the simulation exploded/crashed!
 Why?

 While dynamic bodies with zero inverse mass and nonzero inverse inertia tensors are technically allowed, they require extreme care.
-It is possible for constraints to be configured such that there is no solution, resulting in a division by zero.
-NaN values will propagate through the simulation and make everything explode.
+It is possible for constraints to be configured such that there is no solution, resulting in a division by zero. `NaN` values will propagate through the simulation and make everything explode.

-To avoid the NaN-explosion, any constraint involving two bodies must be able to compute some local solution.
+To avoid the `NaN`-explosion, any constraint involving two bodies must be able to compute some local solution.
 For example, if two bodies have zero inverse mass but nonzero inverse inertia, you could create a ball socket joint that avoids issues by ensuring that the anchor offsets are nonzero.

 This is harder to guarantee in the general case.
 Consider collision constraints created between the same two bodies.
 If a contact is created with zero offset from the object's center to the contact position, there will be no angular contribution to the constraint.
 Since the inverse masses are both zero, no local solution exists and a portal to NaNland will open.